 Cervical cancer prognosis

 The outlook (prognosis) is best in those who are diagnosed when the cancer is confined to the neck of the womb (cervix) and has not spread.
-Treatment in this situation gives a good chance of cure for 8-9 women out of 10.
+Treatment in this situation gives a good chance of cure for at least 8-9 women out of 10.
 For women who are diagnosed when the cancer has already spread, a cure is less likely but still possible.
 Even if a cure is not possible, treatment can often slow down the progression of the cancer.
 Prognosis is generally very good in women diagnosed at a young age.
 9 in 10 women under the age of 40 survive for at least five years after diagnosis, compared to about a quarter of women aged 80 or more.

 The treatment of cancer is a developing area of medicine.
 New treatments continue to be developed and the information on outlook above is very general.
 The specialist who knows your case can give more accurate information about your particular outlook and how well your type and stage of cancer are likely to respond to treatment.